 J.M.
 Bostwick & Sons' 75th Jubilee

 1950’s - Janesville joined the rest of the country in post WWII prosperity and, along with new babies, our downtown businesses were booming!
 There were several women’s dress shops like Golden Eagle, Elliott’s, Hagen’s and Anderson’s.
 They all had beautiful window displays of wonderful fashions.
 The towns folk would flock to the downtown, even just to go window shopping down the street.
 For the gentlemen, there was, of course, Bostwick’s, the Hub and Rayberg’s.

 For jewelry, one could shop at J.J.
-Smith’s, Zale’s and Dubes Jewelry, which was run by Ken Corey until his death in 2019.
+Smith’s, Sheppard's, McLean's, Dewey and Bandt, Tietz and Dubes Jewelry, which was run by Ken Corey until his death in 2019.
 Downtown Janesville also brought shoppers to Douglas Hardware, May’s Drug Store, Woolworths and Kealy’s, as well.